rjolly/remote4j/readme.txt

 The server looks just like regular RMI, with the difference that it deals with arbitrary objects and not just java.rmi.Remote objects:

-		final Object obj = new Object();
-		Remote.rebind("obj", obj);
+		Remote.rebind("obj", new Object());
 		System.out.println("obj bound in registry");

 Distributed applications

-In some cases, objects on opposite sides will need to communicate, for instance when you want to be notified localy to changes to a remote object.
+In some cases, the code will need to travel in the opposite direction (from server to client), for instance when you want to be notified localy to changes to a remote object.
 In this observable-observer pattern, the local side will have to act as a server.
 A local remote object is created as follows:

 		final Remote<Observer> observer = Remote.apply((Observable o, Object arg) -> {
 			System.out.println("notified");